Nathan Carruth: Ashmont

 24 and 30 Beaumont Street South Boston Dorchester.
 Carruth Hill.
 Circa 1879, Picture view standing at Beaumont St. and Carruth St. In lower right corner can be seen a pole with a horse's head on top.
 That was the gate entry to Beaumont Street when Beaumont Street was a private driveway/carriageway owned by the Carruth family.

 It was 24 and 30 Beaumont Street being built, a Community Building theory, that kicked off the development of the Carruth Street area in the early to mid-1880s, by Nathan Carruth's son, Herbert S. Carruth.
 By these two houses being on Carruth estate's (Nathan Carruth's property) private carriageway, deed restrictions were born in America.
 Nathan Carruth instructed his son Herbert S. Carruth on stabling horses as a business, and Dr. Lardner's use of property deed maintenance restrictions Nathan Carruth applied in railroads, which led Herbert S. Carruth to found the first house deed restrictions and community agreement to stable horses at the original 1847 Carruth Estate stables of the estate property.
 Herbert S. Carruth charged a maintenance fee for Beaumont Street and the community stables.
 By 1891, the Carruth Hill by Nathan Carruth's 1847 vision was only several years away from completion by Herbert S. Carruth.

+Personal life

+Carruth married Sarah Ann Pratt, mother of Boston historian Edward Griffin Porter, in 1845.
+It was both of their second marriages, after the death of Royal Loomis Porter and Louisa Jones Pratt, both the previous year.